Swan Brook Equestrian Center →

 Green Acres Stables, Madbury, NH

-A well-established show stable run by Dawn Dascomb, Green Acres Stables is a home to the hunt on the southern end of Dover.
+Green Acres Stables is the home of Victory Gallop Eventing run by Julie Howard.
 This territory is known for its lovely, well-tended, and always growing cross-country course which includes a drops, ditches, and a water complex.
 The territory boasts fields, forest paths, and wooded trails that weave throughout this section of Dover Point and conservancy land.
 There are beautiful views of the Bellamy River.
 Green Acres is the location of our annual Children’s Hunt in late August.

-Click here to learn more about Green Acres Stables.
+Click here to learn more about Victory Gallop Eventing.

 What to Expect